How to do Facetime or Video Interview for a Medical Sales Job

 Video interviewing is becoming much more common.
 As business becomes more and more global and technology becomes more integral to business development, it saves time and money in the interview process for employers.
 It’s important for job seekers to familiarize themselves with the process of video interviewing to make the decision for employers clear.

 The first step in doing a medical sales video interview is preparing your computer or phone.
-If the employer is requesting to do a Skype interview, invest in a quality web camera if your laptop is not equipped with one already.
+If the employer is requesting to do a video interview, invest in a quality web camera if your laptop is not equipped with one already.
 These are typically around $25 to $30 and sold at most office supply stores.
-If you are using Facetime on your phone, remember it is highly important that you find a way to keep the phone still during your conversation.
+If you are using an application on your cell phone, remember it is highly important that you find a way to keep the phone still during your conversation.
 Nothing is more distracting during an interview then talking with a moving image.

 Second, prepare your surroundings.
 Make sure you are in a well-lit area with a professional background.
 This is not the time to have phones ringing, animals making noise or any other distractions visible.
 Before starting the interview, check to make sure the framing of the video is flattering.
 You want the interviewer to see you from the waist up while also showing the cleanliness and organization of the area around you.